su1c1n1v/LINQ-Sheet-Cheat/README.md

 - OrderBy Job
-..* We can Order a list with any atrubute of a class;
+    - We can Order a list with any atribute of a class;

 ```C#
 //Order the list by Job